turneye/coderdojo/README.md

 You need to obfuscate your code and reduce the size of your mobile applications.
 With this project you can work with Gulp in the best way, allowing improve your development workflow.
 This project seeks to improve the following tasks:

 - Design your application with a maintainable code using **Sass** and writing less code using **Autoprefixer**.
 Concatenate and Minify styles in a stylesheet.
-- Concatenate javascript files with the structure that you want with Anglular.
+- Concatenate and Uglify javascript files using Source maps to debug the code easily.
 - Compress images to reduce the size of your application.
-- Compress templates, respecting your structure
+- Compress templates, respecting your structure.
-- Clean unnecessary files downloaded with Bower
+- Clean unnecessary files downloaded with Bower.
-- Use CSS animations with **Animate.css**
+- Use CSS animations with **Animate.css**.
-- Use **SQLite** with a service pattern. **(Pre-filled databases)**
+- Use **SQLite** with a service pattern. **You can use Pre-filled databases**.

 #Projects using this template
 - **[IonPhaser](http://market.ionic.io/plugins/ionphaser)**